 In order to receive assessment on the research progress and external advice on the site management, we have set up an international advisory committee with members including Nobel laureates.

 The Administrative Department also plays a crucial role in supporting ITbM.
-Under the leadership of the Administrative Director, two divisions have been established.
-The Management Division deals with general affairs and accounting, and the Research Promotion Division works closely alongside researchers to promote the research of ITbM through various outreach activities and public relations.
+Under the leadership of the Administrative Director, three divisions have been established.
+The Management Division deals with general affairs and accounting, the Research Promotion Division works closely alongside researchers to promote the research of ITbM through various outreach activities and public relations, and the Strategic Planning Division is involved in technological transfers and social implementation of ITbM's research achievements.